chromium/chromium/docs/testing/web_tests.md

 For example, when at least `--additional-driver-flag=--blocking-repaint` and `--additional-driver-flag=--another-flag` are specified, `short-name` will be used as name of the flag specific expectation file and the baseline directory.

+*** note
+[BUILD.gn](../../BUILD.gn) assumes flag-specific builders always runs on linux bots, so flag-specific test expectations and baselines are only downloaded to linux bots.
+If you need run flag-specific builders on other platforms, please update BUILD.gn to download flag-specific related data to that platform.
+***

 ### Virtual test suites